By Peter Mosiondz, Jr. …..

 It wasn’t some strange coin from a far-off land that captured my interest.
 It wasn’t some old or unusual coin found in pocket change.
 It happened on a shopping trip with my dad.

 Each Saturday morning I would accompany my father on his weekly shopping pilgrimage to the stores in downtown Philadelphia.
-My reward for carrying his bags was usually a small item from Woolworth’s or some other five and dime store.
+My reward for carrying his bags was usually a small item from Woolworth’s or some other five-and-dime store.
 For those too young to recall the five-and-10-cent stores, the dollar stores have taken their place today.
 On this particular day my reward would be something quite different.

-One of his favourite stores was the Gimbel Brothers department store, one of five such emporiums within a short walk of each other.
+One of his favorite stores was the Gimbel Brothers department store, one of five such emporiums within a short walk of each other.
 I remember walking with my dad on the first floor.
 He was on his way to the men’s department to look for a new pair of gloves.
 The gloves had to wait.

 We happened to pass through the enormous stamp and coin department and that’s no exaggeration.
 It was immense.
 It was the first time I had consciously noticed it.
 I was mesmerized by the display of coins and asked my father if I could have a look.
 Thankfully he was a patient man.
-Well I looked and wondered and in a few short minutes I was hooked.
+Well, I looked and wondered, and in a few short minutes, I was hooked.
 Oh, there were so many things I wanted but alas we were far from wealthy.
-I settled on a set of the then current Lincoln cents, one from each of the three mints then striking coins in the states.
+I settled on a set of the then-current Lincoln cents, one from each of the three mints then striking coins in the states.
 I recall that my dad paid the clerk a dollar for the trio; not a very small sum in those days.
 I couldn’t wait to get home to show my best friend my new coins.

-Back then it was customary to buy, trade and collect coins in two-by-two inch brown Kraft® envelopes.
+Back then it was customary to buy, trade, and collect coins in two-by-two inch brown Kraft® envelopes.
 The date and mint mark, if any, was normally printed at the upper left.
-The denomination followed at the centre and the grade (or condition) of the coin occupied the upper right corner.
+The denomination followed at the center and the grade (or condition) of the coin occupied the upper right corner.
 Once home I sat down at the kitchen table and slid the coins right out of their individual envelopes.
-The clanged and rolled on the table.
+They clanged and rolled on the table.
 I didn’t even bother to check if the table was clean but, remembering my mom, I’m sure it was.
 I picked up the coins one at a time with my dirty and probably sticky fingers.
 The fact that my fingerprint adorned each of the coins and that they were no longer uncirculated did not concern me in the least.
 I knew no better.

 Other coins found in circulation and obtained from the neighbourhood hobby shop were handled in the same fashion.
-For my eighth birthday my dad got me one of those well-remembered blue coin folders for every denomination then in regular circulation.
-I recall that it took a couple of years, but eventually an older collector did mentor me and showed me the proper way to handle and hold a coin.
+For my eighth birthday, my dad got me one of those well-remembered blue coin folders for every denomination then in regular circulation.
+I recall that it took a couple of years, but eventually, an older collector did mentor me and showed me the proper way to handle and hold a coin.